csc-training/summerschool/application-design/docs/01_design_choices.md

     - Not just plain text files/binary files
     - Platform-independent formats (HDF5, NetCDF, ...)
     - Metadata together with the data?
-- Log files
-    - Especially with HPC applications some kind of log file system is useful
+- Log files.
+Especially useful with HPC applications
 - Standard formats
     - Your field might have some data standards (e.g., PML for plasma codes)
 - Remember also that large simulations produce lots of data
     - Storing "big data" is an issue

-# Case PlasmaBox: IO issues
+# Case Runko: IO issues

-- PlasmaBox uses rank-independent multiple-file IO strategy
+- Runko uses rank-independent multiple-file IO strategy
     - Excellent performance as there is no synching
     - But, sometimes the burst performance is too good...
         - 10k cores writing ~TBs of data in seconds is nice for the user but file system might not like it

 # Summary

 - Software design is all about planning (agile development)
 - Productivity